How To Knit A Glow Stick Bracelet! Make It Easy, Order My Kit!

 I love anything that glows.
 Adding lights and/or glowing embellishments to my knitting is appealing to me … ALWAYS.
 Last year I knit some wristers with LED lights woven into the cables and they were a hit!

 So let’s make some glow stick bracelets!
-This is what you need to get started:
+You can buy a kit from me via Etsy (not including the corker / french knitter), or here’s an itemized list of what you need to get started:

-- yarn – worsted weight or light worsted (DK), Vanna’s Choice works great.
+- yarn – worsted weight or light worsted (DK), this assortment is perfect.

 - glow sticks – these are the ones I used: Super Bright Glow Sticks